 Banana

-If you don't have ripe bananas, you can use regular ones, but I'd recommend adding ¼ cup more sugar.
+If you don’t have ripe bananas, you can use regular bananas, but I recommend adding 1/4 cup of extra sugar in this case, as the bananas are less sweet.

 Nuts

-Walnuts are our favorite.
-Chopped coarsely, not too small.
-You can substitute pecans, almonds, and hazelnuts for walnuts.
+You can substitute pecans, almonds, cashews, and hazelnuts for walnuts.

 Flour